-The CS Boards regularly review and discuss with management matters of risk policy, including changes to margin methodology or stress-test scenarios.
+The Boards of ASX Clear and ASX Clear (Futures) (the 'Clearing Boards') regularly review and discuss with management matters of risk policy, including changes to margin and stress-testing methodologies.

 ASX has developed a framework for model validation.
 This framework identifies models to be validated, defines what constitutes 'model validation', describes the model validation approach to be applied to the identified models, and specifies model validation governance arrangements.
-Key models at ASX Clear include CME SPAN margining, CMM, the pricing system for derivatives and the capital stress-testing model.
-Governance arrangements specify criteria for ranking model risk, validation roles and responsibilities, validation frequency and the assessment approach.
+Key models at ASX Clear include SPAN margining, CMM, the pricing system for derivatives and the capital stress-testing model.
+Governance arrangements specify criteria for ranking model risk, validation roles and responsibilities, validation frequency, the assessment approach and whether the validation should be carried out by an internal or external expert.
+ASX assigns each of its risk models a weighted risk score between one and five to determine how critical it is, based on factors such as the internal and external impact of the model, frequency of use and complexity.
+ASX uses the risk score to determine the frequency of comprehensive independent model validations and whether models are to be validated internally or externally.

 Model validation is performed on a regular basis according to the risk ranking.
-The approach to model validation strategy to be reviewed and approved by an internal management committee known as the Risk Quantification Group (RQG).
+The approach to model validation is based on objective statistical tests, including sensitivity analysis, with each model validation strategy to be reviewed and approved by an internal management committee known as the Risk Quantification Group (RQG).
 Backtesting is used to provide systematic comparison of model forecasts with observed outcomes.
-Model validation is coordinated by Internal Audit, including the use of external experts where this is deemed necessary by the RQG or Internal Audit.
+Model validation reviews are coordinated by Internal Audit, including the use of external experts as required under the framework or where this is deemed necessary by the RQG or Internal Audit.
+ASX Clear's approach to model validation is discussed in more detail in Section 4 and under CCP Standards 4.5 and 6.7.